Valladolid: Architecture

 The Francoist dictatorship left an example of "Imperial Architecture" of neo-herrerian (or escurialense) style in the building for the Seminario Menor, clearly influenced by the Spanish capital's Ministry of the Air.

-The city preserves the residences of iconic city neighbors such as the Casa de Cervantes, the Christopher Columbus House-Museum and the house of José Zorrilla.
+The city preserves the residences of iconic city neighbors such as the Casa de Cervantes and the house of José Zorrilla.
+The Christopher Columbus House-Museum, by contrast, is a 1960s reconstruction.